avigewirtz/avigewirtz.github.io-/make/background.md

 #### Building testintmath: The Non-incremental Build Approach

-The current approach we've been using is to build multi-file programs like `testintmath` is via the following command:
+The non-incremental build approach, which we've using thus far, is as simple as it gets.
+Each time we want to build `testintmath`, we run the following command:

 ```bash
 gcc217 testintmath.c intmath.c -o testintmath
 ```

-We use this command whether we're building our program for the first time or the tenth after, say, modifying `intmath.c`.&#x20;
+We use this command whether we're building our program for the first time, the tenth time, or the one hundredth time.
+In other words, we don't take into consideration which files were modified since the last build.
+We just rebuild the whole program. &#x20;

 #### Building testintmath: The Incremental Build Approach